pingcap/docs-cn/best-practices/tidb-best-practices.md

     As distributed transactions need to conduct two-phase commit and the bottom layer performs Raft replication, if a transaction is very large, the commit process would be quite slow, and the following Raft replication process is thus stuck.
 To avoid this problem, the transaction size is limited:

     - A transaction is limited to 5,000 SQL statements (by default)
-    - Each Key-Value entry is no more than 6 MB
+    - Each Key-Value entry is no more than 6 MB (by default)
     - The total size of Key-Value entries is no more than 10 GB.

     You can find similar limits in [Google Cloud Spanner](https://cloud.google.com/spanner/quotas).